 For a longer explanation, see the resulting article:

 « Artificial intelligences and political organization: an exploration based on the science fiction work of Iain M. Banks », Technology in Society, Volume 34, Issue 1, February 2012.

-This article can be accessed on the publisher’s website and an earlier conference version can be downloaded here.
+This article can be downloaded here.